yuriy-chumak/ol/extensions/FFI.md

 ## Function result types

-List of result types that ffi supports, with a short description:
+List of function returning types that ffi supports, with a short description:

 ### Integer types: